LGBTQ tourism in Cape Town

 LGBTQIA+ tourism in Cape Town is a form of tourism catering to members of the LGBTQIA+ community who visit Cape Town, one of the capitals of South Africa.

 Cape Town is the most popular destination for LGBT tourists in South Africa, and the city is regarded as the Gay Capital of Africa.

 Cape Town hosts the annual Cape Town Pride festival in February and March, the Mother City Queer Project in December, and the Out in Africa Film Festival in September and October every year.

 As of 2025, Cape Town is considered one of the world's friendliest cities towards the LGBTQ+ community.
+Cape Town was named the Best LGBTQ+ City Destination in the 2026 SPARTACUS Travel Awards.

 Cape Town; The Gay Capital of Africa

 Cape Town's popularity as an LGBT tourism destination, welcoming visitors from all around the world, is due in large part to its strong post-apartheid culture of tolerance; its numerous LGBTQIA+-centric establishments; as well as its natural beauty and relaxed lifestyle, comprising white, sandy beaches, mountains, wine farms, forest trails, white, sandy beaches, and a mild, Mediterranean climate.

 Same-sex marriage has been legal in South Africa since 2006, making the country the world's 5th (and Africa's 1st) to legalize same-sex marriage.

 The progressive, post-1994, Constitution of South Africa, with its strong social democratic roots, enshrines the rights of individuals regardless of race, sex, religion, sexual orientation (being the first country in the world to outlaw discrimination based on sexual orientation), or gender identity, and Capetonians have been traditionally very welcoming to members of the LGBTQIA+ community.